puzzle/ansible-training/content/en/docs/03/_index.en.md

       name:                  # (required) Name of the host
 ```

-* We will need root privileges and therefore we have to use the become option `-b`
+* We will need root privileges, and therefore we have to use the become option `-b`

 {{% /details %}}